LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 such as Smalltalk, C++, Java, and Python to the Logtalk nomenclature.
 The Logtalk distribution includes several examples of how to implement common concepts found in other languages, complementing the information in this section.
+This Handbook also features a
+:ref:`Prolog interoperability section <predicates_prolog>` and
-There is also an extensive :ref:`glossary <glossary>` providing the exact meaning of the names commonly used in Logtalk programming.
+an extensive :ref:`glossary <glossary>` providing the exact meaning of the names commonly used in Logtalk programming.

 .. _nomenclature_prolog: